Frequently Asked Questions

 I would love to attend the Heritage Ball.
 Do I need to wear Victorian dress?

 The dress code is formal ball dress, preferably Victorian or dress uniform for gentlemen.
-Tartans welcomed this year.
+Tartans are not just welcomed this year, they are encouraged.

 I would love to attend the Heritage Ball, but am not able to dance.
 Can I attend and simply watch the dancing?